 Dr. Kim Harley is the Faculty Director of the Wallace Center for MCAH and Associate Adjunct Professor at UC Berkeley’s School of Public Health.
 Dr. Harley’s research focuses on utilizing community-based participatory methods and novel research technologies (e.g., sensors, wearables) to measure environmental exposures.
 She is also interested in using technology to conduct research on maternal and reproductive health outcomes.

-Dr. Sylvia Guendelman is the Founder and Advisory Committee Chair of the Wallace Center for MCAH and Professor Emerita at UC Berkeley’s School of Public Health.
-Dr. Guendelman’s current research focuses on assessing pregnant women and mother’s engagement with digital health technologies and analyzing Google search queries to understand population health concerns.
-She has published widely on immigrant health, health disparities and the health of working women.
+Dr. Sylvia Guendelman is the Advisory Committee Chair of the Wallace Center for MCAH and Professor Emerita at UC Berkeley’s School of Public Health.
+Dr. Guendelman’s research has focused on assessing pregnant women and mother’s engagement with digital health technologies and analyzing Google search queries to understand population health concerns.

 Dr. Cassondra Marshall is an Assistant Professor in Residence in the MCAH program at UC Berkeley School of Public Health.
 Her research focuses on healthcare delivery, patient-centered care, contraceptive decision support tools, and cost sharing and contraceptive adherence.
 In addition, Dr. Marshall leads several community-based doula research projects.